ChristineTChen/katacoda-scenarios/integrations-advanced/steps/step4.md

 # Create the integration

-Run the following command `ddev create "Github Repo"`{{execute}} and provide the requested information.
+Run the following command `ddev create "GitHub Repo"`{{execute}} and provide the requested information.

 You should see the following message: